On the regularity of maps solutions of optimal transportation problems: Results

 \end{itemize}

 \paragraph{Acknowledgments} At this point I wish to express my gratitude to Neil Trudinger and Xu-Jia Wang, for many discussions, and for sharing results in progress while we were all working on this subject.
 I also thank C\'edric Villani for fruitful discussions, and Philippe Delano\"e with whom we started to think about the problem of regularity for optimal transportation on the sphere.
 I also wish to thank Robert McCann, who first raised to me the issue of the connectedness of the contact set, in 2003.
+I gratefully acknowledge the support of a French Australian exchange grant PHC FAST EGIDE No.12739WA.
+I am also grateful for the hospitality of the Center for Mathematics and its Applications at University of Canberra.